DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # ToDo

+* document how to use as a consumer, and how to develop

+* delete old wwwroot files on install

 * use asp-append-version to simplify updating versions??

 * best way to get files into wwwroot, rcl or npm?